Wahaj-Ali/homely-frontend/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Thank you to microverse for giving me the opportunity to learn and grow as a developer.
+Thank you to  [Murat Korkmaz](https://www.behance.net/muratk) for the design ideas provided.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <!-- LICENSE -->